 Gelato Boy

-When Venice native Guilia De Meo fell in love with born-and-raised Coloradan Bryce Licht, she didn’t want to leave behind her beloved gelato in Italy.
+When Venice native Giulia De Meo fell in love with born-and-raised Coloradan Bryce Licht, she didn’t want to leave behind her beloved gelato in Italy.
 And so the couple recreated it here at Gelato Boy, a Boulder-born operation that’s expanded to Denver.
-Made with less fat and sugar than ice cream, they also use all-natural ingredients and local dairy for their spectrum of gelato flavors.
+Made with less fat and sugar than ice cream, their spectrum of gelato flavors also uses all-natural ingredients and local dairy.

 Order this: Sophie’s Neighborhood Berries & Graham.
-Besides being delicious, all proceeds go directly to Sophie’s Neighborhood, the Boulder-based nonprofit researching treatments and a cure for Multicentric Carpotarsal Osteolysis (MCTO).
+Besides being delicious, all proceeds go directly to Sophie’s Neighborhood, the Boulder-based nonprofit researching treatments and a cure for multicentric carpotarsal osteolysis.

 Magill’s